-21 Best Restaurants in Brighton: Where to Eat in 2025
+21 Best Restaurants in Brighton: Where to Eat in 2026

 Best Restaurants in Brighton

 We have put together a list of the 21 best restaurants in Brighton to help you find great food and a welcoming atmosphere.
-This guide covers a range of dining styles, from seafood to plant-based dishes, ensuring there is something for everyone.
+This guide is updated for 2026 with current ratings, contact details, and honest notes on what each place does best — whether you want a casual meal with friends, a romantic dinner, or a special celebration.

 1) Burnt Orange